amroc pro

 The frequency at which modes become "dense enough" depends on room volume and reverberation time.
 Therefore, calculating up to a fixed frequency (e.g., 200 Hz) is not always appropriate.

 A full calculation provides all modes up to approximately the Schroeder frequency.
-Currently, the FEM server calculates a specific number of modes rather than an exact frequency range, but I am working on a solution to ensure a specific upper frequency limit in the future.
+Currently, the FEM server calculates a specific number of modes rather than an exact frequency range.

 Calculation of the Schroeder frequency ($f_S$).